Abstract Data Types (ADTs) and Data Structures: A practical guide

 Introduction to Data Structures

 A Data Structure, on the other hand, is a concrete way of organizing and storing data in a computer's memory so that it can be used efficiently.
-Still, it is the how of data management.
+It is the how of data management.
 Data structures provide the physical means to implement the operations defined in an ADT.
-Which means they define how data is stored, accessed, and manipulated.
-Choosing the right data structure for a particular task is critical for optimizing performance Easy to understand, harder to ignore.
-Less friction, more output..
+On top of that, they define how data is stored, accessed, and manipulated.
+Choosing the right data structure for a particular task is critical for optimizing performance.

 Unlike ADTs which are purely conceptual, data structures are tangible entities implemented in code.
-On the flip side, they dictate how data is arranged in memory, influencing the speed and efficiency of various operations.
-Which means for example, if you need to quickly search for a specific element, a hash table might be the best choice.
+As an example, if you need to quickly search for a specific element, a hash table might be the best choice.
+Practically speaking, they dictate how data is arranged in memory, influencing the speed and efficiency of various operations.
 If you need to maintain data in a sorted order, a binary search tree could be more appropriate.

 Key Characteristics of a Data Structure